Learn how to make a dazzling DIY fairy wand from plastic beads! These kids’ fairy wands make great gifts, party favors, and pretend play accessories!

 Do you have a little fairy in the house just pining for some fairy wands to love?
-These easy DIY fairy wands were a big hit with my girls and their friends and are also great for parties!
+These easy DIY fairy wands were a big hit with our kids and their friends.
+They also make great party favors!

-How to Make a DIY Fairy Wand with Pony Beads
+How to Make a DIY Fairy Wand with Beads

 - Translucent pony beads